denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ### 3.4.
 SSM Documents for each account instead of host

 When provisioing the `SSM` documents.
 In my first attempt, they will be created for each individual host.
 Since the documents are configureable with parameters and we need to specify on which instance they need to be executed.
-There is indeed no reason to create this for every single host.
+There is no reason to create this for every single host.
 Instead, provisioning them for each account is a beter alternative.
 To achieve this, I moved this logic to the `provision account` script.

 ```
 # Provision SSM Documents